Constellations in prime elements of number fields: Introduction

 In this paper, for a number field $K$, we denote by $\PP_K$ the set of all prime elements of the ring of integers $\OK$.
-We prepare some concepts in order to extend conjecture~\eqref{conj=MAIN} to a `Szemer\'edi-type theorem' and to refine the statement in the case that the unit group is infinite.
+We employ some concepts in order to extend conjecture~\eqref{conj=MAIN} to a `Szemer\'edi-type' theorem and to refine the statement in the case that the unit group is infinite.
 For an integral basis $\omom$ of $K$, we denote by $\|\cdot\|_{\infty,\omom}\colon \OK\to \ZZ_{\geq 0}$ the \emph{$\lmugen$-length} with respect to the basis $\omom$; see Definition~\ref{definition=lmugenlength}.
-For a non-empty set $X\subseteq \OK$ and its subset $A\subseteq X$, we define the \emph{relative upper asymptotic density measured by the $\lmugen$-length $\|\cdot\|_{\infty,\omom}$} of $A$ with respect to $X$ by
+For a non-empty set $X\subseteq \OK$ and its subset $A\subseteq X$, we define the \emph{relative upper asymptotic density measured by the $\lmugen$-length $\|\cdot\|_{\infty,\omom}$} of $A$ in $X$ by